RoyalIcing/perforated/README.md

-## Perforated – Simple yet pretty powerful forms
+# Perforated – simple yet pretty powerful forms

 Perforated forms are easy to create, read, and change later on.
-Define your form's structure using a simple set up of key-based arrays.
-See below for an example.
+Define your form’s structure using a simple set up of key-based arrays, in PHP or JSON.
-The syntax is so simple you can even define your form in a JSON file, if you wish.

 ### Edit easily.

-The easy-to-understand syntax means you can quickly create a form in two minutes.
+The easy-to-understand syntax means you can quickly create a form in a few minutes.
 Use HTML5 entry types such as URL, email address, number, and checkbox.
 They are automatically validated on the server with no extra code.

 Come back to it later and add, edit, remove.
 Adding new entries means just adding a few lines of simple code.
+The syntax is so simple you can even define your form in a JSON file, if you wish.

 ### Style sensibly.